JoeBuzh/DeepWeather/README.md

 #### ./basemap
 + Base map with lines
-+ Post preocess for adding geo-informations
++ Post process for adding geo-informations

 #### ./presentation
 + pictures about test results